0livier1O1/sge/README.md

 ## Usage
 This template can be used to distribute tasks on GPU, as part of a bigger computationally intensive program.
 In a typical use case,
-1. The first step is to up `expensive_task.py` and ensure GPU usage in the expensive function.
+1. The first step is to up `expensive_task.py` and ensure GPU usage in the expensive function (for example in pytorch, this is done via `.to(device)` where device is of type cuda.
 2. Set up the tasks in main.py, this is a list of arguments/data passed to `expensive_task`.
     - Some minor configuration will be required in the `Job` object in `jops.py` to set the way the data should be passed.
     - In the current example, it is written to a `.npz` file when `Agent` calls `job.deploy()`, and it is loaded by the `gpu_session.py` to which it is assigned.